- SANCTIFY

 I bring up the popular definition of sanctify because I wanna point out what we English-speakers mean by sanctification, is not what the scriptures mean.

-God tells his kids, “Be holy because I’m holy.”
+But God tells us kids, “Be holy because I’m holy.”

-Yeah: He was talking about the kosher rules.
+Yeah: God was talking about the kosher rules;

 Christians who teach on sanctification, zero in on being good.
-That’s not nothing.
+That’s not nothing!
 We oughta be good.
-God is good, so we should be good like he is, and when we’re not, we clearly aren’t following him.
-I’m certainly not saying God’s okay with evil!
-But goodness is only a fruit of sanctification.
+God is good, so we should be good like he is.
+When we’re not, we’re clearly not following him.
+I’m certainly not saying God’s okay with evil.
+But goodness is only a product of sanctification.
 It’s not the same thing.

 So if we’re gonna be holy, we have to be more than merely good.
 We gotta be different.